 SET OUT ON THE ADVENTURE~

 What a fun and active day!
-Imagination is such a good thing.
+Imagination and role playing are so important for children.
+The benefits such as developing communication skills, developing social skills, learning to express themselves, and sparking crativity are just a few.
 I am sure that when Addi and Max get older, they will look back at adventures such as this with wonderful memories!
+Happy hunting!